 Just like its lead protagonist, Chameli‘s soundtrack has a heart of gold.
 Sort of mysterious tune with some fantastic choice of instruments, this smooth melody with a touch of melancholy is often considered Sunidhi Chauhan’s best.
 Udit Narayan’s Jaane Hua Hai Aaj Kya… is another gem from the film.

-Quite easy to ears with a lazy lounge feel, this Kunal Ganjawala song was reasonably popular when it released.
+Easy to ears with a lazy lounge feel, this Kunal Ganjawala song was reasonably popular when it released.
 I was surprised when someone recently crooned it at a random gig.
-It quickly sent me on a nostalgia trip to early 2000s.
+It quickly sent me on a nostalgia trip to the early 2000s.
 Having said that, each song of this OST is worth a listen and my favourite is this unique duet by KK and Sanjeevani.

 One of Sandesh’s recent compositions, Sarphira Sa Hai Dil is infectious.
 Listen to it twice and you’ll hum it the third time around.
 I like how he played around with the robust vocals of Neeraj Sridhar and even Shreya Ghoshal sounds different from the usual.
 Bhure Bhure Badal is yet another superb melody from this soundtrack.

-This album featuring Shubha Mudgal and Sukhwinder Singh created decent buzz for Sandesh in the music industry.
-The songs and the videos featuring real life couple Arbaaz and Malaika Arora Khan were a rage back in the 90s.
-All of 20 back then, Sandesh proved himself to be an early bloomer.
+This album featuring Shubha Mudgal and Sukhwinder Singh created a decent buzz for Sandesh in the music industry.
+The songs and the videos featuring Arbaaz Khan and Malaika Arora were a rage back in the ’90s.
+All of 20 at that point, Sandesh proved himself to be an early bloomer.

 Few less heard ones too…